 Restoring Wetlands on Abandoned Agricultural Lands

-The restoration program has five broad goals:
+The restoration project has broad goals:

 Following restoration, communities of short-to-medium hydroperiod prairie develop within the first year.
 Wildlife, such as wading birds and deer, return to the area to forage for food and leave seeds behind in their waste, helping to reestablish native vegetation.
 As of 2020, 6,063 acres of wetlands have been restored.
 Only 237 acres to go!

 Last updated: October 13, 2020